THE SPECIAL PEACE CORPS

 Placement:

 Gandhi and earth image on the Peace Seeds medallion.
-The Peace Seeds represent Unknown-1 2the twelve prayers for peace prayed in Assisi, Italy on the Day of Prayer for World Peace during the United Nations International Year of Peace, 1986.
+The Peace Seeds represent the twelve prayers for peace prayed in Assisi, Italy on the Day of Prayer for World Peace during the United Nations International Year of Peace, 1986.
 The Prayers were brought to the United States and entrusted to the care of the children at The Life Experience School.
 Peace Seeds can be acquired from the Peace Abbey for a small donation.

 Peace beads are strung together to form the Peace Seeds Rosary by Roy and Dorothy who devote themselves to prayerful service to others.